 For a free legal consultation, call 516-932-0400

 How New York Car Insurance Differs from That in Other States

 New York is a no-fault state, meaning that your insurance company will pay for your medical bills and lost wages (up to a certain amount), regardless of who caused the accident.

-As such, fault only enters the picture if one driver meets the state’s no-fault threshold (damages over $50,000 or “serious injuries” resulting from the accident).
-In this case, the driver can file a personal injury lawsuit against the at-fault party, which could tap into the driver’s insurance, driving up his/her insurance premiums.
+As such, fault only enters the picture if someone who was injured in the car accident, other than the at-fault party, meets the state’s no-fault threshold (damages over $50,000 or “serious injuries” resulting from the accident).
+In this case, the injured person can file a personal injury lawsuit against the at-fault party, which could tap into that driver’s insurance, driving up their insurance premiums.

 New York’s Insurance Level Requirements

-New York’s DMV can suspend both your driver license and your vehicle registration if you do not maintain New York State-issued automobile liability insurance coverage.
+The DMV can suspend both your driver’s license and your vehicle registration if you do not maintain New York State-issued automobile liability insurance coverage.

 Choosing Your New York Automobile Insurance Provider